micmejia/bible-dump/NKJV/Isaiah/Isa 6.md

 And the posts of the door were shaken by the voice of him who cried out, and the house was filled with smoke.

 ###### 5
-So I said: "Woe _is_ me, for I am [^a]undone!
+So I said: "Woe _is_ me, for I am undone!
 Because I _am_ a man of unclean lips, And I dwell in the midst of a people of unclean lips; For my eyes have seen the King, The Lord of hosts."

 ###### 6
 Then one of the seraphim flew to me, having in his hand a live coal _which_ he had taken with the tongs from the altar.

 ###### 7
-And he touched my mouth _with it,_ and said: "Behold, this has touched your lips; Your iniquity is taken away, And your sin [^b]purged."
+And he touched my mouth _with it,_ and said: "Behold, this has touched your lips; Your iniquity is taken away, And your sin purged."

 ###### 8
 Also I heard the voice of the Lord, saying: "Whom shall I send, And who will go for Us?"
 Then I said, "Here _am_ I!
 Send me."